Bayside Comprehensive School: History

 Bayside was established in 1972 when the comprehensive school system was implemented in Gibraltar.
-Four separate schools were merged to form Bayside, the sole secondary school for boys aged 12 to 18.
+Four separate schools were merged to form Bayside, the sole secondary school for boys aged 12 to 18 (year 8 to year 13).
 The original four schools were St. Jago's Secondary Modern, Our Lady of Lourdes Secondary Modern the Gibraltar and Dockyard Technical School and the Gibraltar Grammar School.
 However, it was not until 1974 that all the students from those schools were housed in the one building on the old building of Bayside.

-In the September of 2019, new buildings for both Bayside and Westside opened up to new students of both genders, and the school became a co - ed school.
+In the September of 2019, new buildings for both Bayside and Westside opened up to new students of both genders.
+Bayside is now a co-ed school.

+In 2024, the school was visited by Sir Lindsay Hoyle, the Speaker of the House of Commons.

 Subjects

 Bayside offers a range of subjects at different levels.
-These are at Key Stage 3 (years 8 and 9), Key Stage 4 (years 10 and 11) and the sixth form (years 12 and 13).
+These are at Key Stage 3 (years 7, 8 and 9), Key Stage 4 (years 10 and 11) and the sixth form (years 12 and 13).
 Students do their General Certificates of Secondary Education (GCSEs) during Key Stage 4.
 Students may choose to continue into the sixth form to study A-Levels.